 It is our job at Lusso leather to inform you of the right procedures to store and clean your newly purchased Leather Jacket.
 This is all in an effort to maintain your product and keep you happy.
-Read this entire article below, and you will be completely set up with the knowledge to properly maintain your vintage leather jacket from Lusso Leather.
+With the information provided in this article, you will be able to properly care for your vintage leather jacket from Lusso Leather.

 Leather can be virtually indestructible if treated properly.
 With a little bit of care and attention, your new leather jacket will last well into vintage age and your vintage leather will continue to have a long happy life.